WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Simplified Payment Verification (SPV)

-SPV or simplified payment verification is a method for verifying particular transactions were included in a block without downloading the entire block.
+SPV is a method for verifying particular transactions were included in a block without downloading the entire block.
 The method is used by some lightweight Bitcoin clients.
 Read more: [Wasabi Wallet under the hood](/building-wasabi/TechnicalOverview.md#wasabi-wallet-under-the-hood)
 :::